eiahb3838ya/PHBS_multi-factor_project/002 src/04 factorNormalization/README.md

    - Normalize

      Using z-score to normalize the processed factor loadings.
 Record the mean, median, skewness and kurtosis of the distribution for further examination.

+   - Orthogonalize (optional)

+     Use the normalized factor loadings to do regression with the style and industry factors to get the residuals.
+Returns the orthogonalized factor loadings.

-3. Function: factorNormalization
+3. Class: factorNormalization

    - Variable

-     factorCube, a three dimensional matrix, with its first dimension as dates, second dimension as stocks and third dimension as factors.
+     - factorCube, a three dimensional matrix, with its first dimension as dates, second dimension as stocks and third dimension as factors.

-     Already calculated by Evan Hu.
+    - Already calculated by Evan Hu.

+  - styleFactorCube, a three dimensional matrix, with its first dimension as dates, second dimension as stocks and third dimension as factors.
+     - industryFactorMatrix, a three dimensional matrix, with its first dimension as dates, second dimension as stocks and third dimension as industries.
+If one stock belongs to a certain industry, the value will be 1, otherwise it is 0.

    - Return

-     Processed three dimensional factor loadings.
+     Processed (either just normalized or plus orthogonalized) three dimensional factor loadings.

    - Save

      normFactor: the processed factor loadings;

+     orthedNormFactor: the orthogonalized processed factor loadings;

      meanMatrix: the all-time mean of the distribution for all factors;

      medianMatrix: the all-time median of the distribution for all factors;

      skewnessMatrix: the all-time skewness of the distribution for all factors;

      kurtosisMatrix: the all-time kurtosis of the distribution for all factors;

      date.fig: the histogram of the normFactor distribution on all dates.